AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## Documentation updates - September 2020 {#doc-updates-september-2020}

+The Event transactional messages section has been reorganized and clarified.
+[Read more](../../channels/using/event-transactional-messages.md)

 ## Documentation updates - August 2020 {#doc-updates-august-2020}

 A new updated section on getting started with transactional messaging is available.
 [Read more](../../channels/using/getting-started-with-transactional-msg.md)

 The Transactional messaging limitations section has been moved.
 [Read more](../../channels/using/transactional-messaging-limitations.md)

+The Preparing the send section has been moved.
+[Read more](../../sending/using/preparing-the-send.md)

 ## Documentation updates - July 2020 {#doc-updates-july-2020}